Student Confidentiality and Privacy

 VISUAL INSPECTION: In cases when the College believes a policy or regulation is being violated, the College official may enter the student’s residence to conduct a preliminary visual inspection.
 Any prohibited items in clear view may be seized by the College officials.

-ADMINISTRATIVE SEARCH: The VP for Student Life or a designated Student Life Administrator on Call, or the President, may authorize a thorough administrative search of the student’s residence.
-An administrative search will be conducted by a Campus Security Officer and witnessed by a Community Living professional.
+ADMINISTRATIVE SEARCH: The VP of Student Life or a designated Student Life Administrator on Call, or the President, may authorize a thorough administrative search of the student’s residence.
+An administrative search will be conducted by a Campus Security Officer and witnessed by a Residence Life professional.
 Any prohibited items discovered during an administrative search may be seized by Campus Security.

 Whenever prohibited items are seized an official inventory will be prepared.
 A copy of the inventory will be available to the student for review.
 A photo of each item may also be taken as further documentation of the search.
 Prohibited items will be disposed of according to the policies of the Commonwealth of Pennsylvania and Campus Security.